Migrating an Access Server installation

 Making a backup of the old Access Server

-With the commands below you can make a backup of all the required information while the OpenVPN Access Server is live.
+With the commands below you can backup all the required information while your OpenVPN Access Server is live.
 That means you do not need to stop the Access Server service to make a backup file; it can continue running while you create the backup files.